eflautt/ga-data-science/templates/template-lesson-readme.md

 # Title of the Lesson
 Week # | Lesson #

-### Learning Objectives
+## Learning Objectives
-*After this lesson, students will be able to:*
+*After this lesson, you will be able to:*
 - Describe some concept
 - Explain how to do something
 - Do or build something

-### Instructor Preparation
-*Before this lesson, instructors will have to:*
-- Materials needed for class
-- Prep work required
-- Any specific instructions

-### Student Pre-Work
+## Student Pre-Work
-*Before this lesson, students should already be able to:*
+*Before this lesson, you should already be able to:*
 - Describe some concept
 - Explain how to do something
 - Do or build something

+## Instructor Preparation
+*Before this lesson, instructors will need to:*
+- Gather materials needed for class
+- Complete Prep work required
+- Prepare any specific instructions

 ##LESSON GUIDE
 | TIMING  | TYPE  | TOPIC  |